omr-ql/NLP_Social-Media-Sentiment/README.md

 - **Dataset**: Twitter Sentiment Analysis Dataset
 - **Libraries**:
-  - NLTK for natural language processing
+  - NLTK for natural language processing and text preprocessing
-  - scikit-learn for machine learning
+  - scikit-learn for machine learning models and evaluation
+  - Gensim for topic modeling (LDA)
-  - Hugging Face Transformers for deep learning models
+  - Hugging Face Transformers for DistilBERT fine-tuning
+  - PyTorch and TensorFlow for deep learning models
   - Streamlit for web application framework
-  - Plotly for interactive visualizations
-  - pyLDAvis for topic model visualization
+  - pyLDAvis for interactive topic model visualization
+  - imbalanced-learn for handling class imbalance